dattito/dattito/README.md

 - 👋 Hi, I’m @Dattito
 - 👀 I’m interested in APIs, WebApps, Mobile Apps, Data Science
-- ☕️ I'm loving this languages: Python, Go, TypeScript
+- ☕️ I'm deep into this languages: Python, Go, TypeScript
-- 🌁 I'm loving this frameworks: Flask (Python), Fiber (Go), next.js (TypeScript)
+- 🌁 I'm loving this frameworks: Flask (Python), Tensorflow (Python), Fiber (Go), next.js (TypeScript)
-- 📈 I was working as fullstack developer at an IT-Company in Germany
-- 🌱 I am doing a dual degree from the summer in Data Science
+- 🌱 I am a vocational training student for data science
 - 💞️ I’m looking to learn new skills of every kind and travel around the world
 - 📫 How to reach me: contact@relay.datti.to